indieisaconcept/grunt-styleguide/README.md

   </tr>
 </table>

-> Athough there is no preprocessor support files can stil be processed and documentation generated.
-Use the template include option to add references of the compiled CSS to the guide.
+> Athough there is no preprocessor support files can still be processed and documentation generated.
+Use the template include option to add references to the compiled CSS into the generated styleguide.

-- [styledocco][]
-- [jss-styles][]

 ## Planned